 This can be a more time-consuming approach, but it encourages creative thinking and can result in cost-savings or innovative new ideas.
 Plus, as it focuses on understanding the true cost of each expenditure, it helps provide invaluable insights into areas that could potentially be trimmed back or reprioritized.

-Rodeo is an all-in-one tool that equips creative professionals with the features you need to make managing projects effortless, including intuitive budget management.
+Rodeo Drive is an all-in-one tool with the features you need to make managing projects effortless, including intuitive budget management.
 Our robust software can support your projects at every stage, meaning you can spend more time creating and less time on annoying administrative work.

-All projects begin with a budget in Rodeo, as we believe this sets a strong foundation for project profitability.
-Rodeo’s budgets are phase-based, meaning you’ll clearly see the expenses you expect to incur at every stage of the project.
+All projects begin with a budget in Rodeo Drive, as we believe this sets a strong foundation for project profitability.
+Rodeo Drive’s budgets are phase-based, meaning you’ll clearly see the expenses you expect to incur at every stage of the project.